withlogicco/django-prose/README.md

 ```
 python manage.py migrate prose
 ```
-And as a last step, you need to edit the `urls.py` file and add the path to the prose files:
+And as a last step, you need to edit the `urls.py` file and add prose urls:

 ```python
 urlpatterns = [